cloud-gov/cg-site/_posts/2017-05-24-get-what-you-need.md

 ### Help us make cloud.gov better

 The cloud.gov team is looking to make the cloud.gov platform easier to evaluate and use, and we’re recruiting volunteers to help us do that.
 Usually this takes the form of walking through a few aspects of the platform or changes we’re working on and sharing your feedback with us.
-If you’d be interested in talking with us, let us know at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov).
+If you’d be interested in talking with us, let us know at [inquiries@cloud.gov](mailto:inquiries@cloud.gov).